mybatis/mybatis-bom/README.md

 ![mybatis-bom](https://mybatis.org/images/mybatis-logo.png)

-MyBatis-Bom is the MyBatis Bill of Materials houses all the mybatis modules that are compatible for ease of use.
+MyBatis-Bom is the MyBatis Bill of Materials that houses all the mybatis modules that are compatible for ease of use.

 # Usage